ncatlab/nlab-content/pages/4/6/7/8/18764/content.md

 $$

-Combining this with (eq:ContinuousLinearDualsOnGreenHyperbolicSolutionSpace) yields the desired isomorphism.
+Combining this with (eq:ContinuousLinearDualsOnGreenHyperbolicSolutionSpace) yields the desired isomorphism in 2)

-The same argument applied to the exact sequence (eq:GreenHyperbolicOperatorDualExactSequence2) yields the second statement.
+The same argument applied to the exact sequence (eq:GreenHyperbolicOperatorDualExactSequence2) yields the second statement in 2)

 =--